mintel/dex-k8s-ingress-watcher/README.md

 ## Running in Kubernetes

-An example deployment of DEX with the ingress watcher can be found in the [deployment directory](https://github.com/mintel/dex-k8s-ingress-watcher/blob/master/hack/deployment/)
+Example manifests can be found in the [deployment directory](https://github.com/mintel/dex-k8s-ingress-watcher/blob/master/hack/deployment/).

-**This is just an example and does not want to be production ready**
+**These are not production ready**
-* It does not run DEX on SSL
+* They do not run Dex on SSL
-* It grants access to the serviceaccount to all configmaps and secrets on the cluster , this might not be what you want
+* They grant access to the serviceaccount to all configmaps and secrets on the cluster (this may not be what you want).

 We run this application as a sidecar to Dex itself - that way it can talk over gRPC via localhost.

 In this example, Dex is running on `127.0.0.1` with gRPC exposed on port `5557`.

-Example sidecar configuration:
+### Example sidecar configuration:

 ```
   - name: dex-k8s-ingress-watcher